not featured

 1. Do your research.
 Only purchase from reputable dealers.

-One of the most unfortunate ways you can get scammed is by a phishing attack, which is when a cybercriminal sends you an email, message, social media post, or text that includes a malicious download or link.
-If the hacker can trick you into clicking, you risk downloading a virus, losing control of an account, or becoming held hostage by ransomware.
+One way you can get scammed is by a phishing attack, which is when a cybercriminal sends you an email, message, social media post, or text that includes a malicious download or link.
+If the hacker can trick you into clicking, you risk downloading remote viewing software like anydesk, losing control of an account, or becoming held hostage by ransomware.

 Here are some common signs of a phishing message:

--Does it contain an offer that's too good to be true?
+-An offer that's too good to be true.

--Is it poorly crafted writing riddled with misspellings and bad grammar?
+-Poorly crafted writing riddled with misspellings and bad grammar.

--Does it stress an urgency to click on unfamiliar hyperlinks or attachments?
+-Stresses an urgency to click on unfamiliar hyperlinks or attachments.

--Does the sender's email address match the company it's coming from?
+-The sender's email address doesn’t match the company it's coming from.
 Look for little misspellings like pavpal.com or anazon.com.

 Another rising trend in the fraud world has been remote access.
-Of the 13 incidents reported, six have involved scammers instructing members to download a remote access app on their device to allow them to screen share as the member logs in to online banking.
+Many of our reported incidents have involved scammers instructing members to download a remote access app on their device to allow them to screen share as the member logs in to online banking.
+It’s also easy to fall for an Amazon phishing text scam, where the fraudster instructs you to download a remote access app to your device.

 Never share your password, screen, or online banking, and answer suspicious texts with anyone, even us.